nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how this mechanism behaves at each step, given that the user already opened person profile page and did not save the edit:

 Step 1.
 The user enters `exit` command in the profile page.
-Since the normal person list is invisible, the command text "exit" is passed to `executeInView()` method in `MainWindow` class (refer to the explanation in the section of [**Logic Component:AddressBookParser and ViewModeParser Classes**](#addressbookparser-and-viewmodeparser-classes)).
+Since the fosterer list is invisible, the command text "exit" is passed to `executeInView()` method in `MainWindow` class (refer to the explanation in the section of [**Logic Component:AddressBookParser and ViewModeParser Classes**](#addressbookparser-and-viewmodeparser-classes)).

 ![ViewExitSequenceDiagram1.png](images/ViewExitSequenceDiagram1.png)